Witches, Werewolves, Ghosts and the Undead

 Halloween is a holiday when our culture collectively acknowledges our fear and the fragile barrier between the natural and the supernatural.
 These traditions came most directly from Celtic customs, but similar festivals and sensibilities can be found across many times and peoples.
 This shows just how much a part of the human experience these thoughts and feelings are.
 Modern Halloween is a blend of many older traditions, as well as many new ones.
 It is a time, though, when Viking heritage is readily apparent in the stories we tell.
 When we study the legends of the past, we find that perhaps we have not changed all that much.

 Sons of Vikings offers hundreds of Viking inspired items, including Viking jewelry, Viking clothing and more.
-To learn more about Viking history, check out our 400+ page book here.
+To learn more about the history of the Viking era, check out our 400+ page book here.

 - The Poetic Edda.
 Crawford, J. (translator).
 Hackett Classics.
 2015.